mischov/gate/README.md

           body (get resp :body)]
       (assoc resp :body (str body "!!"))))

+(comment
-;; A gate route is a map containing the keys :name and :path, maybe ;; the keys :middleware and :children, and maybe one or more keys ;; representing an HTTP method paired with a handler.
+  "A gate route is a map containing the keys :name and :path, maybe the keys :middleware and :children, and maybe one or more keys representing an HTTP method paired with a handler.")

 (def quickstart-routes
   [{:name :hello-world